jundalisay/ayus/content/supplements/rescue.md

 ---
-title: "Rescue Remedy"
-# date: 2022-04-17T11:22:16+06:00
-description : "Essential Remedy within your reach"
+title: "Rescue & Relief Spray" description : "Rescue & Relief Spray is a convenient and portable weay to restore your inner calm.
+It uses Bach flower essences to help alleviate sudden anxiety and stress from hyteria or shock from accidents."
 type: "menu"
-# cost: "Php 125"
-# costdef: "1 point = 1 value of 1 kilo NFA rice via [the Pantrypoints system](https://pantrypoints.com)"
 cta: "Contact us to Inquire"
-# first image will be shown in the product page
 images:
-  - image: "/graphics/ayusrescue.jpg"
+  - image: "/h/rescue.png"
-image: "/graphics/ayusrescue.jpg"
+image: "/h/rescue.png"
 ---

-The Rescue & Relief spray is a convenient and portable weay to restore your inner calm.
-It uses Bach flower essences to help alleviate sudden anxiety and stress from hyteria or shock from accidents.

 It can also be used regularly by those who have chronic impatience or anxiety.